 Bag targets are burlap-style sacks filled and compressed with various materials and are great for high-volume shooting.
-You’ll need to practice a lot if you are new to archery, and bag targets are great to hone your craft.
+You’ll need to practice a lot if you are new to archery, and bags are great to hone your craft.

 Unlike high-density foam targets, kids should easily be able to remove their arrows from bags.
 Also, if you’re an adult newer to archery and want to take 10,000 shots this year, products with easy arrow removal are ideal for you.

-The only downside for bag targets is that they work with field points only and don’t support broadheads.
+The only downside to using bags is that they work with field points only and will get chewed up by broadheads.
 Also, if you shoot a higher FPS, check if the bag you’re interested in is rated for crossbow bolts or higher poundage compound bows.

 For example, if I’m hunting whitetails from a tree stand and need to compensate for my angle, I need to practice that now (and not when I’m trying to fill my tag).
-This type of real-life training is challenging to recreate with a bag or block target.
+This type of real-life training is challenging to recreate with a bag or block.

 With a 3D target, you can learn how to drop arrows into the “vitals area” from every angle possible.
-If your arrow placement is a little high, a little low, it may mean a missed target and a wounded animal that you never find.
+If your arrow placement is a little high, a little low, it may mean an inaccurate shot and a wounded animal that you never find.
 Realistic animal targets are great for learning to perfect those ethical shots.

 Our Favorite Overall Block Target